 Then, How to get rid of your stress IBS attack?

-1- Eliminate milk products: milk products contain a type of sugar called “Lactose”.
+1- Eliminate milk & dairy products: milk and dairy products contain a type of sugar called “Lactose”.
 Usually, people with IBS have a sensitivity to lactose. so, we prefer the temporary elimination of milk products from foods during the attack of IBS yellow stool with diarrhea.

-Lactose present in high concentration in milk and ice cream and in lesser concentrations in cheese, yogurt.
+Lactose is present in high concentrations in milk and ice cream and lesser concentrations in cheese, yogurt.

 So stop drinking milk and eating ice cream during the attack of IBS, even you hadn’t drunk milk before the attack.

-2- Try Easier Foods: that well tolerated with IBS.
+2- Try Easier Foods: that is well tolerated with IBS.
 Like:

 |Water, Ginger Ale, Sprite, and Gatorade.|

 |Plain pasta, plain noodles, white rice.
 No sauces or gravies.|